 The panel will then rank applications as A (approved), B (fundable if underspend is available), and C (not fundable).
-Those ranked B will either be notified they successful or unsuccessful depending on the availability of funds.
+Those ranked B will either be notified they are successful or unsuccessful depending on the availability of funds.

-d) Notification of Results:
+6.1 Notification of Results:

 Applicants will normally be informed of the results within 6 working weeks of the closing date.
 Award letters will be sent electronically.
 A copy of the award letter will also be sent to the NESCA PS staff at the Partner University and the identified contact in the Research Office.
+The decision of the Funding Panel and Chair is final.

-e) Blind Review:
+6.1 Blind Review: